 Students should select their classes in conjunction with their academic advisor.
-Please use the Course registration worksheet (advising form), and once your advisor has approved it, turn it in to the department staff in 600 Pless Hall.
+Please use the Course registration worksheet (advising form), and once your advisor has approved it, turn it in to the department staff.

 - Course and Credit Requirements

 The Advanced Certificate program in Digital Media Design for Learning is a 30-credit program, as follows:

 - DMDL Foundation Courses: 15 credits